jjackson-eco/mammal_weather_lifehistory/README.md

-# Pilot study: Global weather and changes in vertebrate abundance
+# Global weather and changes in abundance for the terrestrial mammals

 #### 2020-04-24
 #### John Jackson

 ---

-Pilot study on terrestrial mammals to investigate how weather influences annual changes in abundance.
+Study on terrestrial mammals to investigate how weather influences annual changes in abundance.

 Here we are making use of:

-1. The Living Planet Database of vertebrate abundance timeseries, which can be found at https://livingplanetindex.org/home/index.
+1. The Living Planet Database of vertebrate abundance timeseries, which can be downloaded at [The Living Planet Index website](https://livingplanetindex.org/home/index).
-2. The CHELSA Climatologies at high resolution for the earth’s land surface areas 1979-2013, which is from [Karger et al. (2017)](https://www.nature.com/articles/sdata2017122).
+2. The CHELSA Climatologies at high resolution for the earth’s land surface areas 1979-2013, which can be downloaded from [Karger et al. (2017)](https://www.nature.com/articles/sdata2017122).
+3. The recently updated phylogenetic tree for the mammals, which can be downloaded from [Upham et al. 2019](https://doi.org/10.1371/journal.pbio.3000494)

 ---

 The analysis is split into the following sections:

-1. Exploring raw data from CHELSA and the Living Planet Database.
+1. Exploring raw data from CHELSA, the Living Planet Database and the mammal phylogeny.
 2. Extracting salient weather data from CHELSA for the localities of the Living Planet studies.
 3. Detrending annual abundance data to focus on annual changes excluding underlying trends.
 4. ...